anasmangla/AlNoor/docs/deploy.md

 - Static links on the landing page redirect `/store`, `/admin`, and `/pos` into the `/alnoor` Next.js app.

 Keep the deployment scripts and environment variable definitions in sync with any future backend database or authentication changes.

+## Analytics & Goals
+- Set `NEXT_PUBLIC_GOOGLE_ANALYTICS_ID` to load Google Analytics 4 (gtag.js) across both the Next.js application and the static landing page.
+- Provide `NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION` to emit the Search Console verification meta tag automatically in both surfaces.
+- Mark these GA4 events as conversions in the Analytics UI:
+  - `purchase` – fired after a checkout succeeds with order metadata.
+  - `generate_lead` – fired when the storefront or landing-page contact forms submit successfully.
+  - `page_view` – emitted on every route transition; you can create additional conversions for specific URLs such as `/confirmation`.
+- If you change the base path from `/alnoor`, update the `data-app-base` attribute on `public/index.html` so the landing page fetches `/api/public/config` from the right location.